New York Conspiracy of 1741: Background

 With the increase of enslaved Africans in New York during the early decades of the 18th century, there were both real revolts and periodic fears in the white community about revolts.
-Fears of revolts were reasonable considering the ways whites raped, separated, sold and beat the enslaved who naturally wanted true freedom.
 Fears about slavery were used by different political factions to fan other tensions, as well.
 By 1741, enslaved people comprised one in five of New York's total population of 10,000; it was the second-largest enslaved population of any city in British North America after that of Charleston, South Carolina.
 Between 1687 and 1741, a slave plot was "discovered" on average every two and one half years.
 Some residents remembered the New York Slave Revolt of 1712, when more than 20 slaves met to destroy property and abusers in retaliation for the injustices they had suffered.

 With the increase of enslaved people in New York, poor whites had to compete economically.
 Some slaveholders were artisans who taught their slaves their trade.
 They could subcontract their work and underbid other white artisans.
 This created racial and economic tension between the enslaved and competing white craftsmen.
 The governor of New York in 1737 told the legislature, "the artificers complain and with too much reason of the pernicious custom of breeding slaves to trades whereby the honest industrious tradesmen are reduced to poverty for want of employ, and many of them forced to leave us to seek their living in other countries."
 Some whites went out of business because of this.

 The winter of 1740–1741 was a miserable period for the poor in the city.
 An economic depression contributed to declining food and fuel supply, aggravated by record low temperatures and snowfall.
 Many people were in danger of starving and freezing to death.
 These conditions caused many denizens, especially the poor whites and slaves, to grow resentful of the government.
 The tension between whites and blacks was great.
 "A mere hint of restiveness among black New Yorkers could throw whites into a near panic".